mddazure/cascaded-hub/README.md

 Note that only the spoke supernet learned from c8k-1 (AS 65010) is advertised to and installed in the circuit's route table.
 This is normal BGP behavior.

 When c8k-1 is turned off, the route learned from c8k-2 appears in the circuit's route table.
-This demonstrates high availability of the route injectiion mechanism with a pair NVA's:
+This demonstrates high availability of the route injection mechanism with a pair of NVA's:

 ```
 az network routeserver peering list-learned-routes -g cascaded-hub-rg-2 --routeserver RouteServer -n c8k1BgpConn